-Figure 3.1 contains the historic population between 1910 and 2010 for Hamilton County Villages.
-The data provide a look at where the community has been and allows for the eventual projection of populations in the community.
+Figure 3.1 contains the historic population between 1910 and 2010 for the Villages in Hamilton County.
+The data provide a look at where the communities have been and allows for the eventual projection of populations in the county.

 Typically, a mid-decade comprehensive plan update would include the most recent population projections.
 These numbers are the best a community has at the time.
 It is critical to understand, these numbers can be and have been underestimated for the period.